 BBC Radio Wales is available on digital radio in Cardiff, Newport, Swansea, much of the south Wales Valleys and south west Wales, and also in much of north-west and north-east Wales.

 > What about digital radio in mid Wales?

 On DAB Digital Radio, BBC Radio Wales and BBC Radio Cymru are transmitted on multiplexes run by commercial broadcasting operators and therefore the transmitters used and areas covered are outside our control.
 We are not currently aware of any plans to expand coverage further into mid Wales.
+However it is possible you may be able to receive BBC Radio Wales in some of these areas, due to overspill from neighbouring transmitters.
 Should we get further information about coverage in this area we will, of course, share it with our listeners as soon as possible.

 During sport programmes we often split our FM frequencies by area, to enable you to hear commentary on local football and rugby matches.
-More information about our sports programmes and how to listen to local games is available in our sport coverage guide.
+More information about our sports programmes and how to listen to local games is available on the Radio Wales Sport programme pages.

 Throughout Wales on 657 AM (north east Wales), 1125 AM (Llandrindod Wells area) and 882 AM (the rest of Wales).

 Channel 719 on your Freeview receiver or TV set (Wales only).

 BBC Radio Wales is available throughout the UK on digital satellite.
 On Sky digiboxes the channel number is 0117, while on Freesat you can find Radio Wales on channel 714.